sinedie/Flask-Svelte-Websockets-Nginx-Docker/readme.md

-# Ultimate Flask websocket template
+# Flask microservices template

 Created in a learning process and for quick development using websockets in microservices with docker

 Mean to be as simple as possible.
 (KISS)

-## Used technologies
+## Services
+- Nginx load balancer on top of everything
-- Flask-SocketIO
+- Svelte-Routify-Nginx static frontend
-- Flask-SQLAlchemy
+- REST API
+- Async server with celery
-- Gunicorn
+- Websocket API
-- Celery
+- Postgress database
-- Redis
+- Redis used for message queue
-- Postgres
-- Routify / Svelte
-- Nginx

 ## TODO
-- Create a CRUD to test database
-- Sesion management (could be Flask-Login) but Flask-JWT is preferred
 - Mail sending with Flask-Mail